Simon Girty: American Revolutionary War

-Girty arrived at Detroit on April 20, 1778, and was hired by Lieutenant Governor Henry Hamilton as an interpreter in the British Indian Department.
+Girty arrived at Detroit on 20 April 1778 and was hired by Lieutenant Governor Henry Hamilton as an interpreter in the British Indian Department.
 Meanwhile, in Pennsylvania, Girty was indicted for treason and convicted in absentia.
 A bounty of $800 was placed on his head.
 Girty was sent to work first with the Mingo but was later assigned to the Wyandot who lived on the Sandusky River.
 In September, he accompanied a large war party that staged raids in western Pennsylvania.
 Simon's instructions were to "protect defenceless persons and prevent any insult or barbarity being exercised on the Prisoners."

 Girty travelled to the town of Wakatomika on the Mad River in October 1778 and learned that the Shawnee were intending to burn one of their captives.
-Girty recognized the prisoner as Simon Kenton who he had befriended during Dunmore's War.
+Girty recognized the prisoner as Simon Kenton, whom he had befriended during Dunmore's War.
 Girty convinced the Shawnee to spare Kenton's life.
 When the Shawnee later recanted their decision, Girty convinced them that Kenton should be brought to the Wyandot village of Upper Sandusky for the execution.
-With the help of Logan, he arranged for trader Pierre Drouillard to impersonate a British officer who told the Shawnee that Lieutenant Governor Hamilton wanted to question Kenton and would pay for him in rum and tobacco.
-Not wanting to offend Hamilton the Shawnee agreed.
+With Logan's help, he arranged for trader Pierre Drouillard to impersonate a British officer who told the Shawnee that Lieutenant Governor Hamilton wanted to question Kenton and would pay for him in rum and tobacco.
+Not wanting to offend Hamilton, the Shawnee agreed.
 Kenton was taken to Detroit, questioned, and held as a prisoner of war until his escape a few months later.

 Fort Laurens

 In November 1778, Brigadier General Lachlan McIntosh, who had succeeded Hand, began construction of Fort Laurens on the Tuscarawas River in preparation for a spring campaign against Detroit.
-Due to a shortage of provisions, McIntosh decided to return to Fort Pitt leaving 150 men of the 13th Virginia Regiment to garrison the fort.
+Due to a shortage of provisions, McIntosh decided to return to Fort Pitt, leaving 150 men of the 13th Virginia Regiment to garrison the fort.

 Girty went to Fort Laurens in January with a small force of Mingo.
-They were too late to intercept a pack train bringing supplies but successfully ambushed the escort as it returned to Fort Pitt.
+They were too late to intercept a pack train bringing supplies, but successfully ambushed the escort as it returned to Fort Pitt.
 Two Americans were killed and one taken prisoner.
-Girty brought the prisoner to Detroit and requested British regulars be assigned to help take the fort.
-Captain Henry Bird of the 8th Regiment and a small number of regulars accompanied Girty to Upper Sandusky where they were joined by a few hundred Mingo and Wyandot.
-The siege began on February 22, 1779, when a work party was surprised outside the fort.
+Girty brought the prisoner to Detroit and requested that British regulars be assigned to help take the fort.
+Captain Henry Bird of the 8th Regiment and a small number of regulars accompanied Girty to Upper Sandusky, where they were joined by a few hundred Mingo and Wyandot.
+The siege began on 22 February 1779, when a work party was surprised outside the fort.
 All 19 were killed and scalped.
 Due to the harsh winter conditions, Bird lifted the siege four weeks later, shortly before American reinforcements arrived.
-Colonel Daniel Brodhead who had replaced McIntosh as commander of the Western Department, decided that Fort Lauren's location was untenable and ordered the fort abandoned.
+Colonel Daniel Brodhead, who had replaced McIntosh as commander of the Western Department, decided that Fort Lauren's location was untenable and ordered the fort abandoned.